Relayium

 This article compares the three fairly: what they share, where Snapdrop and PairDrop are stronger, and where Relayium is different.
 The short version is that Relayium's focus is encryption strength and reaching across networks, not replacing what already works well on your LAN.

-All three run entirely in a modern web browser with nothing to install, and all three use WebRTC to move file bytes directly between two devices instead of parking them on a server.
+All three run entirely in a modern web browser with nothing to install.
+On the same LAN, all three use WebRTC to move file bytes directly between two devices instead of parking them on a server.

 On the same local network they can discover nearby devices automatically, so sending a photo from a laptop to a phone in the same room is a couple of taps in any of them.